MattMan569/CS207Project/README.md

 Introduction
 -
-The repository demonstrates my attempt to create a video game controller with Arduino.
-The external hardware communicates with the Arduino which interprets the inputs.
-These interpretations are then sent to the computer via serial to a C++ Win32 GUI application.
-This application then sends these inputs to a specified running application.
+This repository demonstrates my attempt to create a video game controller with Arduino.
+A user created controller is connected to the Arduino.
+This controller sends its inputs to the Arduino which in turn then sends data to the target computer via USB.
+An intermediate C++ program employs the Windows API to then read these inputs from the COM port and send the corresponding inputs to the most foreground application.

 Repository Contents
 -